How to get involved

 The Australian Antarctic Festival (AAF) has a brilliant program of exhibitions, activities, tours and lectures, almost all of it entirely free to the public.
 When we do ask for contributions, it’s to support the work of the Mawson’s Huts Foundation, caretakers of one of Australia’s most isolated and unusual possessions: the original 1912 expedition huts at Cape Denison in East Antarctica.

 Interested?
-Just pop your contact details into our Volunteers Registration page and we’ll be in contact shortly to discuss what you would like to do.
+Just pop your contact details into our Volunteers Registration Form below and we’ll be in contact shortly to discuss what you would like to do.